-Our accumulated deficit is approximately \$190 million as of December 31, 2009.
-We have not achieved profitability on a full year basis.
-We had one profitable quarter in 2009.
+Our accumulated deficit is approximately \$192 million as of December 31, 2010.
+We achieved profitability for three consecutive quarters in 2010.
 We can give no assurances that we will continue to be profitable in the future.
 We cannot assure investors that we will sustain profitability or that we will not incur operating losses in the future.